the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // number (here: fixed point)
 let countryCode = 49;
-let phone = 173777666;
+let phone = 173777666; // not my real number :-P

 // number (here: floating point) let height = 1.80;

+// yes, it's height in meters ;-)
 ~~~~~~~

-The **boolean** is the logical data type which can have the representation of true or false.
-Based on a boolean, JavaScript code can make decisions (e.g. if-else statement) when it evaluates these values:
+In contrast, the **boolean** is the logical data type which can have the representations `true` or `false`.
+Based on a boolean, JavaScript code can make decisions (e.g. if-else statement which we will get to know later) when it evaluates these values:

 {title="index.js",lang="javascript"}
 ~~~~~~~